danielediazp/Splay-tree/README.md

 3. UPDATE YOUR CMAKELIST PROJECT TARGETS:
 	- Line 1: Update the cmake_minimum_required field to your version of CMake.
     	- This project was built using both v3.22 and 3.21.
 It should not have a significant bearing on compilation.
-	- Line 2: Update project(xxxxx) to project(YOUR-PROJECT-DIRECTORY-NAME)
+	- Line 2: Update the parameter of project(YOUR-PROJECT-DIRECTORY-NAME) to the name of your project directory
-	- Line 18: Update the first item in add_executable, xxxxx, to YOUR-PROJECT-DIRECTORY-NAME.
+	- Line 18: Update the first item in add_executable, YOUR-PROJECT-DIRECTORY-NAME to the name of your project directory
-	- Line 102: Update the first item in target_link_libraries, xxxxx, to YOUR-PROJECT-DIRECTORY-NAME
+	- Line 102: Update the first item in target_link_libraries, YOUR-PROJECT-DIRECTORY-NAME to the name of your project directory
 4. Because we have bundled the SFML library in this project, you should not need to manually install SFML.
-If you already have it installed, you will need to update the directory paths throughout the CMakeList (Lines 8-13, 19-96)
+If you already have it installed and would not like to use the bundled files, you will need to update the directory paths throughout the CMakeList (Lines 8-13, 19-96).
+I would not suggest this route.

 5. Ensure that you have also downloaded the font file for the visualization, "coolvetica.otf"
 	- This file should be in your project directory, NOT the Splay-tree directory